 What Types of Living Books Are There?

 You might be thinking you can only use living books for literature subjects.
-The great thing is that you would be wrong and you can use them for many more subjects besides literature.
+The great thing is that you would be wrong and use them for many more subjects besides literature.

-In fact, you can bring so many subjects alive with great books including:
+You can bring so many subjects alive with great books, including:

 - living science and biology books